-- Many different grammars generate the same language (set of strings): - Requirement for any efficient parsing technique: determinism (non-ambiguity) - For deterministic top-down parsing, we must design the grammar so that we can always tell what rule to use next starting from the root of the parse tree by looking ahead some small number (k) of tokens (formalized as LL(k) parsing). - For top down parsing - Eliminate left recursion; use right recursion instead - Factor out common prefixes (as in syntax diagrams) - Use iteration in syntax diagrams instead of right recursion where necessary - In extreme cases, hack the lexer to split token categories based on local context
+- Many different grammars generate the same language (set of strings): - Requirement for any efficient parsing technique: determinism of (non-ambiguity) of the grammar defining the language. - For deterministic top-down parsing, we must design the grammar so that we can always tell what rule to use next starting from the bottom (leaves) of the parse tree by looking ahead some small number (k) of tokens (formalized as LL(k) parsing). - For top down parsing: - Eliminate left recursion; use right recursion instead - Factor out common prefixes (as in syntax diagrams) - Use iteration in syntax diagrams instead of right recursion where necessary - In extreme cases, hack the lexer to split token categories based on local context